 Friends of Bruce is the public information component of the Bruce Center for Energy Research Information (BCERI), a not-for-profit company founded by a group of local residents and property-holders in the community of Inverhuron, Ontario, Canada.

-Our major concern at the moment is the deep ground repository for nuclear waste that OPG proposes to build within 1km of Lake Huron.
+Our major concern at the moment is the deep ground repository for nuclear waste that OPG proposes to build on the campus of the Bruce Nuclear Generating Facility, within 1km of Lake Huron.

 We also maintain a collection of articles, news stories, research, legal documents, and public reports about the practices of the nuclear industry.